felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 ## Some recommended ROM hacks and homebrews

 If you are interested in retro gaming but have never tried ROM hacks, you are seriously missing out.
-Some of the best retro gaming goodness is to be found here, and has been created by people like me and you for your own enjoyment.
+Some of the best retro gaming goodness is to be found here, and has been created by die-hard fans for your enjoyment.
 To help you dive into this incredible catalog, here are some noteworthy ROM hacks or completely original homebrew software available for free, along with some of my personal favorites:

 * [Ultimate Mortal Kombat Trilogy](https://www.romhacking.net/hacks/1059/): For people like me who grew up playing Mortal Kombat on the Sega Genesis, this hack is simply out of this world.